 - 7.2.1.
 This test may be performed on the same sample that was previously used to determine the rheological properties in the DSR on PAV residue as specified in M 320. - 7.3.
-Test protocol-Two types of testing are performed in succession.
-The first test, a frequency sweep, is designed to obtain information on the rheological properties, and the second test, an amplitude sweep, is intended to measure the damage characteristics of the material. - 7.3.1.
-Determination of "alpha" parameter-In order to perform the damage analysis, information regarding the undamaged material properties (represented by the parameter α) must be determined.
-The frequency sweep procedure outlined in Section 7.3.1.1 is used to determine the alpha parameter. - 7.3.1.1.
-Frequency sweep-Frequency sweep test data is used to determine the damage analysis "alpha" parameter.
-The frequency sweep test is performed at the selected temperature and applies oscillatory shear loading at constant amplitude over a range of loading frequencies.
-For this test method, the frequency sweep test is selected from the DSR manufacturer's controller software, employing an applied load of 0.1 percent strain over a range of frequencies from 0.2-30 Hz.
-Data is sampled at the following 12 unique frequencies (all in Hz): - 0.2 0.4 0.6 0.8 1.0 2.0 4.0 6.0 8.0 10 20 30
+Test protocol Two types of testing are performed in succession.
+The first, (a frequency sweep), is designed to obtain information on the rheological properties, and the second (an amplitude sweep), is intended to measure the damage characteristics of the material.

+- 7.3.1 Determination of "alpha" parameter In order to perform the damage analysis, information regarding the undamaged material properties (represented by the parameter α) must be determined.
+The frequency sweep procedure outlined in Section 6.3.1.1 is used. - 7.3.1.1 Frequency sweep -Frequency sweep test data is used to determine the damage analysis "alpha" parameter.
+The frequency sweep test is performed at the selected temperature, and applies oscillatory shear loading at constant amplitude over a range of loading frequencies.
+For this test method, the frequency sweep test is selected from the DSR manufacturer's controller software, employing an applied load of 0.1% strain over a range of frequencies from 0.2 30 Hz.
+Data is sampled at the following 12 unique frequencies (all in Hz):

-Complex shear modulus [$|G^|$, Pa] and phase angle [δ , degrees] are recorded at each frequency, as shown in Figure 1.
+Complex shear modulus [$|G^|$, Pa] and phase angle [δ , degrees] are recorded at each frequency, as shown below.

-Figure 1-Example Output from Frequency Sweep Test
+Figure 1- Example output from frequency sweep test.